worldofmarcus/project-portfolio-4/README.md

 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test performance of site.
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used for responsiveness check.
 * [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to validate the sites accessibility.
+* [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) - Used to create a *.dot file of all models in the project.
+* [dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Creates visually appealing database diagrams of *.dot files.
+* [Favicon](https://favicon.io/) - Used to create the favicon.
+* [VSCode](https://code.visualstudio.com/) - Used to create and edit the site.
+* [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness.
+* [Trello](https://trello.com/en-GB) - A project management tool to organize the project.
+* [Cloudinary](https://cloudinary.com/) - A service that hosts all static files in the project.
+* [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
+* [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
+* [PEP8 Validation](http://pep8online.com/) - Used to validate Python code
+* [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code

 ## Python Packages
 * [GSpread](https://pypi.org/project/gspread/) - A Python API for Google Sheets that makes it possible to transfer data between the application and the Google Sheet.